Louis XII: Early life

+Estates General of 1484

 King Louis XI died on 30 August 1483.
 He was succeeded to the throne of France by his thirteen-year-old son, Charles VIII.
 Nobody knew the direction which the new king (or more accurately his regent and oldest sister, Anne of France) would take in leading the kingdom.
 Accordingly, on 24 October 1483, a call went out for a convocation of the Estates General of the French kingdom.
 In January 1484, deputies of the Estates General began to arrive in Tours, France.
 The deputies represented three different "estates" in society.
 The First Estate was the Church; in France this meant the Roman Catholic Church.
 The Second Estate was composed of the nobility and the royalty of France.
 The Third Estate was generally composed of commoners and the class of traders and merchants in France.
 Louis, the current Duke of Orleans and future Louis XII, attended as part of the Second Estate.
 Each estate brought its chief complaints to the Estates General in hopes to have some impact on the policies that the new King would pursue.

 The First Estate (the Church) wanted a return to the "Pragmatic Sanction".
 The Pragmatic Sanction had been first instituted by King Charles VII, the former King Charles VIII's grandfather.
 The Pragmatic Sanction excluded the papacy from the process of appointing bishops and abbots in France.
 Instead, these positions would be filled by appointment made by the cathedrals and monastery chapters themselves.
 All church prelates within France would be appointed by the King of France without reference to the pope.

 The deputies representing the Second Estate (the nobility) at the Estates General of 1484 wanted all foreigners to be prohibited from command positions in the military.
-The deputies of the Third Estate (the merchants and traders) wanted taxes to be drastically reduced and that the revenue needs of the crown be met by reducing royal pensions and the number of offices.
+The deputies of the Third Estate (the merchants and traders) wanted taxes to be drastically reduced and the revenue needs of the crown to be met by reducing royal pensions and the number of offices.
 All three of the estates were in agreement on the demand for an end to the sale of government offices.
 By 7 March 1484, the King announced that he was leaving Tours because of poor health.
-Five days later the deputies were told that there was no more money to pay their salaries, and the Estates General meekly concluded its business and went home.
+Five days later, the deputies were told that there was no more money to pay their salaries, and the Estates General meekly concluded its business and went home.
 The Estates General of 1484 is called, by historians, the most important Estates General until the Estates General of 1789.
 Important as they were, many of the reforms suggested at the meeting of the Estates General were not immediately adopted.
 Rather the reforms would only be acted on when Louis XII came to the throne.